BarryPi/EZY_Clip/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License** (CC BY-NC 4.0).

+You are free to use, modify, and share this device for **non-commercial purposes only**.

+For commercial use, please contact me.

+See the [LICENSE](LICENSE) file for details.

 ## Credits